 The soul is eternal.

-When suffering is embraced with dharma, it does not break a person.
+Note: Dharma is contextual — it changes with role, time, and stage of life.
+More, it does not break a person.
 It refines them.
 And refinement is the true purpose of the journey.